santi755/sesame-challenge/README.md

-# Sesame HR challenge
+# Vue3 Hexagonal Architecture

-This project is a solution to the Sesame HR challenge.
 It is a simple web application that allows users to manage vacancies and candidates.

 ### 1 - Create .env.local file